purr/soundcloud-aiogram/README.md

 - **Inline downloads don't work**: Make sure you've messaged the bot directly with /start first
 - **No audio plays in inline results**: Ensure your Telegram app is up to date - some older versions may not properly handle audio placeholder updates
 - **Downloads get stuck**: If a download takes too long, cancel and try again later when SoundCloud servers may be less busy
-- **System error messages**: If you see a system error message, this indicates a technical issue with the bot or server - not a permissions problem.
-Try again later.
+- **System error messages**: If you see a "❌ System Error" button, this indicates a technical issue with the bot or server - not a permissions problem.
+Click the button for more details and try again later.
+- **Permission Required messages**: If you see a "🔒 Permission Required" button, you need to start a chat with the bot by clicking the "Start Bot" button provided and send /start, then try again.
+- **Original message remains but buttons change**: This is by design - the bot preserves your message content while updating only the status buttons to minimize disruption

 ## Privacy & Legal